ISSN 1008-5548

 Abstract

-Objective The energy attenuation of wave-absorbing materials occurs primarily through two mechanisms: dielectric loss and magnetic loss.
-Conventional wave-absorbing materials are often limited in their effectiveness because they cannot use both electrical and magnetic losses simultaneously to attenuate microwave interference.
-Iron nitride, characterised by magnetic properties such as high saturation magnetisation, low density, large surface area and environmental friendliness,has found applications in various high-tech fields.
-However,its widespread use has been hampered by its poor dielectric loss characteristics.
-Carbon materials, known for their exceptional conductivity and dielectric loss properties,can be combined with iron nitride to form composite materials that exhibit both magnetic and high dielectric losses.
+Objective The energy attenuation of wave-absorbing materials primarily occurs through two mechanisms: dielectric loss and magnetic loss.
+Conventional wave-absorbing materials are less effective because they cannot simultaneously use both electrical and magnetic losses to attenuate microwave interference.
+Iron nitride, characterized by magnetic properties, such as high saturation magnetization, low density, large surface area, and environmental friendliness, has applications in various high-tech fields.
+However, its widespread use is limited due to its poor dielectric loss characteristics.
+Carbon materials, known for their exceptional conductivity and dielectric loss properties, can be combined with iron nitride to form composite materials that exhibit both magnetic and high dielectric losses.
 To achieve this, metal-organic frameworks (MOFs) are used as precursors for the synthesis of Fe2N@C, Fe3N@C and Fe4N@C through a process involving calcination and nitriding.
-The resulting core-shell wave-absorbing materials exhibit excellent stability.
-The incorporation of carbon materials increases the dielectric loss of iron nitride, resulting in composites that exhibit high levels of both dielectric and magnetic losses, thereby improving the microwave absorptivity of Fe2N@C, Fe3N@C and Fe4N@C. Subsequent investigations will further explore the microwave absorptivity variations between different compositions of Fe2N@C, Fe3N@C and Fe4N@C.
+These core-shell wave-absorbing materials exhibit excellent stability.
+The incorporation of carbon increases the dielectric loss of iron nitride, generating composites that exhibit high dielectric and magnetic losses, thereby improving the microwave absorption of Fe2N@C, Fe3N@C, and Fe4N@C. Further investigations will explore the microwave absorption variations between different compositions of Fe2N@C, Fe3N@C, and Fe4N@C.

 Conclusion Fe2N@C, Fe3N@C, and Fe4N@C were successfully prepared by nitriding metal-organic frameworks (MOFs) as precursors.
 Fe2N@C and Fe4N@C exhibit an imbalance in impedance matching due to their dielectric constants being much larger than their magnetic permeability.
 In contrast, Fe3N@C has similar values for both parameters, resulting in better impedance matching.
 Samples with a coating thickness of 2 mm have an effective absorbing bandwidth of less than -10 dB, with a reflection loss of -10 dB up to 2.
 4 GHz.
 The minimum reflection loss of -14.
 1 dB at 9.
 1 GHz indicates better absorbing performance.
 The reflection loss at 9.
 1 GHz is a minimum of -14.
 1 dB, indicating good wave-absorbing performance.
 The electrical conductivity of the iron nitride cores and the carbon shells differs due to the varying phase structures of the three iron nitrides and the degree of defects in the carbon layers.
 This difference leads to charge aggregation between the interfaces, causing interfacial polarization.
 As a result, the dielectric constants of Fe2N@C and Fe4N@C increase, making them much larger than the magnetic perme-ability.
 This ultimately leads to an imbalance of the impedance matching.